What texts does the robot use for image search?

 and title

-The text on the webpage that is located in close proximity to the image.
+The text on the webpage that is located in close proximity to the image

-Texts and headers of short documents that surround a single image.
+Texts and headers of short documents that surround a single image

 Names of files and image scripts (including their transliterations and simplified word-for-word translation).

-However, the alt
+But the alt

 and title